antoniog675/HTML-CSS-Portfolio-Project/README.md

     <li>Title and Navigation bar</li>
         <ul>
             <li>When first opening the website the first thing you are going to see is the title of the website AND right below it the navigation bar.
 The 'Alpha Gym' title will also work as a link and will do the same thing as the 'Home' link which will be to redirect the user to the home page.
 The Navigation bar includes a 'Home', 'Classes', 'Gallery' and a 'Join Now' link.</li>
-            <li>The navigation bar makes it clear and easy for the user to navigate through the website and look for information that is wanted, if 'Classes' page will have information on what kind of classes the gym offers, the 'Gallery' will contain images of the gym, people like to see how a gym looks like before they come and visit.</li>
+            <li>The navigation bar makes it clear and easy for the user to navigate through the website and look for information that is wanted, the 'Classes' page will have information on what kind of classes the gym offers, the 'Gallery' will contain images of the gym, people like to see how a gym looks like before they come and visit.</li>
-            <li>The links will be responsive for when users hover over it and the page you're currently on will be underlined</li>
+            <li>The links will be responsive for when users hover over it and the page you're currently on will be underlined, just a feature to help users know where they are on the site</li>
             <li>Navigation bar will always be at the top of the screen for when users scroll to the bottom, they would still be able to select a different page without having the need to scroll up.</li>
         </ul>
 </ul>